-Chemguard and Tyco Fire Products are named in 24 putative class actions in federal and state courts in Colorado, Delaware, Florida, Massachusetts, New York, Pennsylvania, Washington New Hampshire, Guam, and Michigan.
-Each of these cases has been transferred to the MDL.
+Chemguard and Tyco Fire Products are named in 30 putative class actions in federal courts originating from Colorado, Delaware, Florida, Massachusetts, New York, Pennsylvania, Washington New Hampshire, South Carolina, the District of Columbia, Guam, West Virginia, Michigan and South Dakota.
+All but one of these cases has been transferred to the MDL, and it is anticipated that the Abbot case will be removed to federal court and transferred following service of the complaint.
 The following putative class actions were filed since the beginning of fiscal year 2020: